 One such mondo movie was 1974 Italian/Japanese Nuova Guinea, l’isola dei cannibali directed by Akira Ide.
-Tribal scenes from this production – which also includes footage of Queen Elizabeth II and Prince Phillip on a Royal visit to the island (!) – were later inserted into Bruno Mattei’s zombie film Hell of the Living Dead (1981) to add verisimilitude.
-Ide’s documentary has somewhat opportunistically – been released on DVD in the USA as The Real Cannibal Holocaust.
+Tribal scenes from this production – which also includes footage of Queen Elizabeth II and Prince Phillip on a Royal visit to the island (!) – were later inserted into Bruno Mattei’s trash classic Hell of the Living Dead/Zombie Creeping Flesh (1981) to add verisimilitude.
+Ide’s documentary has – somewhat opportunistically – been released on DVD in the USA as The Real Cannibal Holocaust.

 The cannibal exploitation film as we know it now began in 1972, with Il Paese del Sesso Selvaggio, also known as Deep River Savages, The Man from Deep River and Sacrifice!
 It was directed by Umberto Lenzi, who would spend the next decade playing catch-up in a genre he pretty much invented with scriptwriters Francesco Barilli and Massimo D’Avak.
 This film essentially set many of the templates for the genre – graphic violence, extensive nudity, real animal slaughter and the contentious culture clash between ‘civilised’ Westerners and ‘primitive’ tribes.